Discovering India in 30 Days

 You can book a tour which will take you there, you can take an uber, use public transport, hire a private driver or stay a night in Agra.
 We decided to take an uber to save money.

-After Delhi we knew we wanted to go to Jaipur, which is probably Rajasthans most famous city and we wanted to see ourselves what the hype was about.
+After Delhi we wanted to go to Jaipur, which is probably Rajasthans most famous city and we wanted to see ourselves what the hype was about.

 Around Jaipur you have various national parks and tiger resorts and we still had some time left over so we stayed one night at the Sariska tiger reserve.